d-kuznetsov/image-processing-tool/README.md

-## Web application for processing images (Web technologies, summer semester 2020)
+## Web application for processing images
-This simple web application, developed as part of the web technology course, allows you to upload and process photos (reduce size and quality, extract a square shape and the primary colors).
+This simple web application, developed as part of the **web technology course (ss2020)**, allows you to upload and process photos (reduce size and quality, extract a square shape and the primary colors).

 This application can be used with or without Docker.